HIIT Timer

 What is the ring color scheme?

 Pink ring = warm-up phase.
-Green ring = work interval (go hard).
-Amber ring = rest period (active recovery).
+Green ring = working time (go hard).
+Amber ring = active recovery (rest period).
 Blue ring = cool-down.
-The badge above the timer also displays the phase name clearly.
-At the last 3 seconds of each work or rest interval, the ring turns red and a short beep counts you down.
+The name of the phase can also be shown in the badge above the timer.
+When you reach the final 3 seconds of every work or rest interval, the ring would turn red and a brief beep would count you down.

-Tabata is a specific, fixed HIIT protocol: exactly 20s work / 10s rest × 8 rounds at near-maximum intensity.
-HIIT is the broader umbrella — any interval training that alternates high-intensity and recovery phases qualifies as HIIT.
-If you want the strict Tabata protocol, use our Tabata Timer.
-This HIIT timer offers more flexibility and includes the warm-up and cool-down that most real-world HIIT sessions require.
+Tabata is a fixed and particular HIIT protocol: 20s work / 10s rest repeated 8 times at nearly maximum intensity.
+HIIT is the wider term - any form of interval training which involves high-intensity alternating with a recovery period will be considered HIIT.
+To have the strict Tabata protocol, please refer to our Tabata Timer.
+This HIIT timer is more adaptable and it has the warm-up and cool-down which most real-world HIIT programs need.

 Is this HIIT timer free?

 Yes, completely free.
-No account, no app download, no subscription.
-Works in any browser on any device.
-Start your HIIT workout immediately.
+No accounts, no apps download, no subscription.
+Browse on any device on any browser.
+You should start your HIIT training.